craftpulse/craft-notifications/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Notifications.

+4. Copy the `config.php` file to `config/notifications.php` in your application.

 ## Introduction

 Typically, notifications should be short, informational messages that notify users of something that occurred in your application.
 For example, if you are writing a billing application, you might send an "Invoice Paid" notification to your users via the email and SMS channels.